Narrow-angle glaucoma (angle-closure glaucoma)

 Causes of narrow-angle glaucoma

-Hyperopia — People who are farsighted are more likely to have eyes with shallow anterior chambers and narrow angles, increasing their risk for angle-closure glaucoma as a result of pupil dilation or aging changes in the eye.
+Hyperopia — People who are highly farsighted are more likely to have eyes with shallow anterior chambers (the space in the front of the eye, between the cornea and iris) and narrow angles, increasing their risk for angle-closure glaucoma.

 Tumors and other causes — A tumor behind the iris, swelling associated with inflammation of the ciliary body (intermediate uveitis) and alteration of the shape of the eye after surgery for a detached retina also can cause angle-closure glaucoma.